Hong Kong leader Lee isolating with COVID-19 after APEC trip | Times Leader

 During his trip, Lee met various leaders including Indonesian President Joko Widodo and Singapore Prime Minister Lee Hsien Loong.
 In some closed-door sessions, he sat next to Chinese President Xi Jinping, where both leaders were seen without masks.
 He also shook hands with Chinese Foreign Minister Wang Yi, who was wearing a mask.

-On his first day, he welcomed Xi at the airport in Bangkok and was seen standing next to the Chinese president as they entered the venue of a gala dinner that evening.
+On his first day, he welcomed Xi at the airport in Bangkok and was seen standing next to the Chinese president as they entered a gala dinner that evening.
 On Saturday, Lee said he had talked to Xi and briefed the president about Hong Kong’s status.

+Asked about Xi’s health, Chinese Foreign Ministry spokesperson Mao Ning said “Chinese delegations to foreign countries have been following the established COVID protocols.”
+She did not elaborate.

 In September, Hong Kong for incoming travelers as it sought to remain competitive and open up globally.
 But travelers have to undergo three days of home monitoring.
 If they test negative for the virus after three days, they will be allowed into venues such as restaurants and bars.